 One of the aspects I love most about Afrihost is their double money back guarantee.
 It’s not about the money as much as it is about the trust they’re establishing with their customer base.
 While most web hosting providers would offer a one-month money back guarantee, Afrihost really goes out of their way to let you know that they’re confident in what they sell.
 You have 60 days to test out their services and if you’re not completely satisfied, they will not only return what you paid, but double the amount.
 That’s some real confidence over there!

 Afrihost also doesn’t require a minimum contract period.
-If at any time and for any reason you decide to switch to another web hosting provider, Afrihost makes sure the process is as smooth and easy as possible.
-All you have to do is cancel before the 23rd of the month.
+If you ever decide to switch to another web hosting provider, Afrihost ensures that the process is smooth and easy.
+Simply cancel your subscription before the 23rd of the month, and you’re good to go.
+They make it hassle-free for you to transition to a different hosting service if you ever feel the need to do so.

 Customer support is probably the strongest side of Afrihost; their vision was to create a company driven by client and employee satisfaction, after all.
 You can reach them via their support ticket system, email, or telephone — though the latter is only available during South African business hours.
 They also have live chat, and — intriguingly — a WhatsApp support line.
 Alternatively, you can peruse their extensive knowledge base with over 220 articles and video tutorials.